hackerb9/mrpiggy/README.md

 Uncompressed, the file `kermit.exe` takes up 300 KB, which leaves no room for documentation or DOS on a 360 KB floppy disk.
-So, by default the Makefile will run `upx` to compress the executable down to 150 KB.
-On an IBM XT (8086 8MHz) it adds a twelve second pause while it uncompresses before running and saves six seconds of floppy disk access.
-This seems like a worthwhile tradeoff as the pause should be shorter for faster machines.
+So, by default the Makefile uses `upx` to compress the executable down to 150 KB.
+On an IBM PC (8088 4.77MHz) compression adds a twelve second pause before running and saves six seconds of floppy disk access.
+Of course, the pause will be shorter for faster CPUs.

-Or, if you have a large, fast drive, the uncompressed executable is compiled to file `kermit-uncompressed.exe`.
+Or, if you have a large, fast drive, use the uncompressed executable, `kermit-uncompressed.exe`.

 ## Todo